DavesCodeMusings/mqttbaby/ConfigBaby/README.md

 Speaking of authentication, all of the parameters are stored in plain text.
 Anyone with physical access to you device could retreive them.
 You have been warned.

-Future enhancements will allow writing the key-value pairs to a file for persistent storage.
+Future enhancements will allow writing the key-value pairs to text for persistent storage.

 ## Why should you care?

-If you want to create a sketch that allows configuration of certain parameters in the field, rather than having them compiled in as #define macros, ConfigBaby might be useful for your project.
+If you want to create a sketch that allows certain parameters to be configured in the field, rather than having them compiled in as #define macros, ConfigBaby might be useful for your project.
 For example, you may want to program a device in the lab and then let the end user set it up with networking parameters applicable to the site.

 ## Sample device configuration using interactive menu method ConfigBaby::input() and PuTTY terminal emulator.